kc657/Kumu-Rails/README.md

 ___
 **User Stories**
 * The User:
 	* A student who joins a classroom to learn a specific topic.
-Students will interact with lectures posted by an instructor; posting notes and feedback.
+After a lecture, students share their notes and feedback with eachother.
 	* Students interact with each other's notes through comments and up / down voting.
 Additionally the App will feature the ability to create an account, have custom information on a user profile, and keep track of user stats.
-	* Users can join multiple topics/classrooms.
+	* Students can join multiple topics/classrooms.
 ___
 #### Database Structure: